littleosbook/littleosbook/segmentation.md

 space.
 In our minimal setup we'll only use segmentation to get privilege levels.
 See the [@intel3a], chapter 3, for details on the other descriptor fields.

-## Creating and loading the GDT
+## Creating and Loading the GDT

-Creating the GDT can easily be done both in C and assembler.
+Creating the GDT can be done both in C and assembly.
 A static fixed-size array should do the trick.

 To load the GDT into the processor we use the `lgdt` instruction, which takes